MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 To learn more about the training arguments and options, please check out the original <a href="https://github.com/ahmedbesbes/character-based-cnn">repo</a>.

+From now on, we'll use the trained model that is saved as a release <a href="https://github.com/ahmedbesbes/character-based-cnn/releases/download/english/model_en.pth">here</a>.
+When running the app for the first time, it'll get downloaded from that link and locally saved (in the container) for the inference.

 ## 3 - Building an interactive web app 📲 with Dash, Flask and PostgeSQL

 <i> The dash code can be found <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/dash">here</a> and the api code <a href="https://github.com/MarwanDebbiche/post-tuto-deployment/tree/master/src/api">here</a></i>